 It’s a metaphor for what Scott Kunst has in store for my garden — bulbs fashion-dormant for a couple of generations or more, ready to spice my contemporary garden.

-I’ve known Scott, a longtime lover of bulbs and owner of a rare and heirloom bulb mail-order company, since our days of writing about historic landscaping for Old House Journal magazine.
+I’ve known Scott, a longtime lover of bulbs and founder of a rare and heirloom bulb mail-order company, since our days of writing about historic landscaping for Old House Journal magazine.
 He has visited my garden, and Zoe and I visited his a couple of summers ago while on a jaunt to Canada.

 But here it is, winter way up North, and we’re chatting about what makes gardeners tick.
 On top of the many new gardeners who trust his eye for great “survivor” plants, he also deals with the most hard-core, including quirky growers of odd plants.
 Scott had noticed me sniffing a pot of Roman hyacinth, and made me go back for a second deep snuffle to catch the cinnamon scent I had missed on the first pass.
 Little things like this separate real gardeners from dabblers.